-Paul Simon wrote this song for the movie "The Wild Thornberry's" movie in 2002 and was released as a single in 2003 and again in 2006 on his album "Surprise".
+Father And Daughter was written by Paul Simon for the movie "The Wild Thornberry's" movie in 2002 and was released as a single in 2003 and again in 2006 on his album "Surprise".

 The song reached #20 on the Adult Contemporary chart.

-Paul Simon released his Graceland album in 1986 which also featured the Everly Brothers on this album.
+Graceland was released from the album of the same name back in 1986 which also featured the Everly Brothers on the album.

 The song peached at #38 across several charts.
 The song helped the album win Grammy Of The Year in 1988 for best album.

 Kodachrome was released by Paul Simon in 1973 from his third album entitled "There Goes Rhymin Simon".
 From that album came two popular songs both reaching #2 on the charts, and Kodachrome was one of those songs.